 A D/O is an instruction to release the cargo to the parties who have the legal right to receive it.
 Those parties include the actual consignee or a customs broker who appears as a “notify party” on the bill of lading.

 By submitting the Delivery Order to the right party such as the carrier’s destination agent or office, the consignee can take the delivery of the cargo from the port warehouse or the bonded terminal / warehouse after it has cleared customs.
 In other words, one cannot take delivery of the cargo with just the permission of import from the customs office.
 A D/O is required as well.

 A Delivery Order is issued by the carrier’s destination agent or the office, in other words, the “releasing agent” at the destination.
-Without this document the shipment cannot be released, even if it has cleared customs.
+Without this document the import shipment cannot be released, even if it has cleared customs.

 This means that while the consignee must arrange for clearance of the cargo through customs at the destination country, he also must make an arrangement of physically having the cargo released from the warehouse.
 In a sense a D/O plays a role of exchange ticket.

 Workers at the bonded terminal or warehouse (Container Fright Station) must make sure that the process of customs clearance and D/O have both completed when releasing the cargo to the consignee or the nominated customs broker.

 So, the carrier’s destination office or agent issues a Delivery Order.
 How can one start making this process?

 This depends on who custom clear the shipment. i.e. will you be custom clearing the shipment yourself by going to the customs office or will you be using the services of some customs broker?